SammamMahdi/Hand_Gesture_BSC12/README.md

 - Left-click by pressing your pinky finger down.
 - Drag (grab) by pressing and holding your middle finger down.
 - Right-click by pressing your ring finger down.
-- Terminate the program by pressing all 5 fingers down.
+- Terminate the program using the Rock and Roll gesture.
 - Visual overlay displays fingertip positions and gesture status.

 *Note: For best results, keep your fingers straight and only bend them when you want to perform a gesture.*